 4. Converting Feedback Between Types

-Like any Feedback Macro within Centercode, you can trigger your Feedback Conversion Macro manually (individually or in bulk), as a Notice (Click here), or on an automated schedule (Click here).
-In this example, we’ll stick with a manual trigger.
+Like any Feedback Macro within Centercode, you can trigger your Feedback conversion Macro manually (individually or in bulk), as a Notice, or on an automated schedule.
+In this example, we’ll use a manual trigger.
 When viewing a piece of feedback, simply click your Macro on the left-hand menu.

 5. Reviewing Your Webhook Results

-If you find that when using your conversion Macro hasn’t created new feedback in your other feedback type, you’ll want to review the Macro’s logs to troubleshoot issues.
-You’re offered with the individual Feedback tickets your Macro was applied and their individual Status Code results.
+If you find that when using your conversion Macro hasn’t created new feedback in your Ideas Feedback Type, you’ll want to review the Macro’s logs to troubleshoot issues.
+You can review your webhook Macros’ log to see your responses from sending the webhook Macro along with their individual Status Code results.
 Please see this article for Status Code definitions.

 From Feedback Management:

 - Click Feedback Resources

 - Hover over your Macro and click Log

 - Hover over Feedback ticket and click Log